 Taste: Dark chocolate and toffee – reminds me of Riesen chewy chocolate sweets.
 There’s also juicy raisins and cherry with tobacco and peppery spice.
 A splash of water softened the spice a little and allowed more caramel to come through.

-Value for money: As always with Boutique-y Whisky, we’re talking about 50cl bottles here but I nevertheless thoroughly enjoyed this one and would be fairly happy paying just £46.95 for the pleasure of owning one.
+Thoughts: As always with Boutique-y Whisky, we’re talking about 50cl bottles here but I nevertheless thoroughly enjoyed this one and would be fairly happy paying just £46.95 for the pleasure of owning one.

 As you’d expect from a rye whiskey finished in oloroso there’s a lot of flavour going on in the glass and at the risk of offending those within whisk(e)y circles who get upset at the use of certain words, there’s a smoothness to the arrival, with those chocolate, toffee and raisin notes enveloping the palate before the spice arrives.
 Not a dram for fans of spirit-led experiences but an affordable option for the flavour junkies out there.